-About Bald Mountain Lookout (nez Perce-clearwater National Forests, Id)
+About Bald Mountain Lookout (Nez Perce-clearwater National Forests, ID)

 Number of accommodations: 1